MaSe69/dssb/md/20_Python/pandas_10_create.md

     df          ### Jupyter
     print(df)   ### Coding

+Fill the dataframe column by column.

 >
     df["Col_C1"] = [11, 12]
     df["Col_C2"] = [21, 22]

+Fill the dataframe row by row.

 >
     df = pd.DataFrame(columns=["Col_R1", "Col_R2"])
     df.loc["Col_R1"] = [11, 12]
     df.loc["Col_R2"] = [21, 22]

+But do not loop over dataframes!
 As it is correctly pointed out in a highly voted question on Stackoverflow: [Creating an empty pandas dataframe - then filling it]( https://stackoverflow.com/questions/13784192/creating-an-empty-pandas-dataframe-then-filling-it), though you can create and fill dataframes by looping over data, particularly for performance reasons, you should not do so.
 Get your data first into an efficient structure, e.g. lists, then create the (final) dataframe.